 NOTE 2: Such closure of the connection does not constitute an error condition in the terms used in clause 7.6.1 that trigger the selection of an update server.

-When the connection closes, whether unexpectedly or as a result of completing the return of an update, a new request shall not be issued any earlier than indicated by the lesser of the value of the repollInterval JSON object property in responses and updates (measured from the start of the last request), or the "Expires" header of the last successful HTTP response.
+When the connection closes, whether unexpectedly or as a result of completing the return of an update, a new request shall not be issued any earlier than indicated by the lesser of the value of the repollingInterval JSON object property in responses and updates (measured from the start of the last request), or the "Expires" header of the last successful HTTP response.

 NOTE 3: The timing limits set out in the above allow for a server that does not implement long poll to utilize normal HTTP causing the CSA to implement a manual polling mechanism at a controlled rate.
 This clearly reduces the responsiveness of updates, but may be acceptable in some circumstances.
 A true long poll implementation can correctly set either of the fields to support immediate reconnection and ensure responsive updates.